tkareine/hackers-tiny-slide-deck/README.md

 * Keyboard shortcut to toggle fullscreen, `Shift+F`.
 * Swipe left and right gestures to change slides on mobile browsers.
 * Built for modern browsers (no support for old browsers).
+* Support browser history, remember current slide shown on reload.
+* Easy slide specific CSS styles with id attributes generated from headers.
 * Intentionally kept simple to allow easy hacking and customization.
 If you don't like something, download the source code and change it.
-* Tiny, currently 11.0 KiB in size (bundled, minified, not compressed).
+* Tiny, currently 11.2 KiB in size (bundled, minified, not compressed).
 * Printing the html document is unaffected; CSS styles are for screen media only.
 * Might be one of the fastest ways to prepare a slide deck!